bbauska/UC-Davis-JS-Basics/readme.md

 JavaScript.
 And I think you&apos;ll learn a lot from this and you&apos;ll be able to do some interesting things with JavaScript as you go along.
-So stick with me and we will have a lot of fun in this first module learning about JavaScript in the basics of the language.
+So stick with me and we will have a lot of fun in this first module learning about JavaScript in the basics of the language.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-01">1.01.
 Intro to JavaScript -- Part 1 (3:13)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->